-Leah Bry, the founder and Executive Director of GreenLeaf, has been motivated to help a diverse group of Denver youth cultivate their leadership skills by transforming vacant lots into farms and growing fresh, healthful food for pe
+Leah Bry, the founder of GreenLeaf, has been motivated to help a diverse group of Denver youth cultivate their leadership skills by transforming vacant lots into farms and growing fresh, healthful food for people who need it.

 Your parents told you how precious you were from birth.
 They dressed you up and paraded you around.
 They doted.
 They cheered.
 They loved.
 They told you, “You are an amazing creature, and you can do anything you set your mind to.

 Savinay Chandrasekhar lives to promote equity and eliminate poverty through peace, love, and compassion.
 Those are his own words, and they’re 100% accurate.
 A dedication to community drives everything he does.

 Textbooks try really hard to convey history, or even the present, in a detailed and clear way that leaves the reader better informed than when they started.
 The problem is that the text can only tell one side of the story.

 In the downtown of any city, town or village, on a typical Tuesday, there’s a whole lot of traffic.
 It’s not merely vehicle traffic.
 It’s the foot traffic.
 People off to work and to school and to shop and to eat.
 Everyone is busy.

 On naval vessels, the cook is an extremely important crew member.
 The cook is managing the appetites and gastronomic joys of a crew who spends days and weeks together working hard in the tight and confined space of a large ship.